lmoravek83/monitorui/readme.md

 5. That is all :) Now proceed to Configuration part

-    * Also you can use git clone, make Python venv, but this is out of scope of this manual (we want keep it simple).
+    * Also you can use git clone, make Python venv, but this is out of scope of this manual (we want keep it simple)

 ## **Configuration**

-After the installation there are two directories in Monitor~~UI~~ folder: "config" and "Sites".
-Both folder contains example values of general Monitor~~UI~~ and sites (monitored hosts) configuration
+After the installation there are two directories in Monitor~~UI~~ folder: **"config"** and **"Sites"**.
+Both folder contains example values of general Monitor~~UI~~ and sites (monitored hosts) configuration.

 ### **General Configuration**

-config.json under "config" folder contains general configuration for Monitor~~UI~~.
+**"config.json"** under **"config"** folder contains general configuration for Monitor~~UI~~.
 All values are optional.
 Is recommended to fullfil SMTP / email configuration parameters as minimum.
 Create new one or adjust one which is already there.

 ```json
 {